ashckt1080/5-STAGE-PIPELINED-RISCV/README.md

 ## Memory System

 The core uses separate **instruction and data memories**.
+Each organized as **1024 × 32-bit words** (4kB).
 Instruction fetches and data-memory reads are asynchronous to match the current 5-stage datapath, while data-memory writes occur synchronously on the clock edge.
 The memories are intentionally inferred as **distributed LUTRAM** on the FPGA rather than Block RAM.

-The data memory is organized as **1024 × 32-bit words** and supports byte, halfword, and word accesses.
+The data memory supports byte, halfword, and word accesses.
 The lower address bits select the required byte or halfword within a word, with sign or zero extension applied for load instructions.

 | Operation | Supported Instructions |
 |---|---|